 We also performed a controlled in-house ice retention test to verify brand claims.
 For the experiment, we filled each cooler 70% with fresh, frozen cubed ice and set them in a shaded, dry indoor space at about 65 degrees Fahrenheit.

-We periodically checked, making notes regarding melt rate, leaks, and condensation.
+Throughout the tests, we periodically check and make notes regarding the melt rate, leaks, and condensation.
 Each reported time is based on when 100% of the ice was converted to water.

 Buyer’s Guide: How to Choose a Backpack Cooler